 Because the lower notes are the most important ones, we weight isolation/attenuation in three tiers: 0-256Hz is weighed the most, followed by 257Hz to 2.04kHz, and then up to 20kHz.
 We do this because that first category can mask out a good portion of your music, while the highest notes are usually tougher to hear anyway.

-After we feed our test data through our scoring program, we’re given a score and a chart to share with you, our readers.
 Because we don’t alter scores based on product category, sometimes standout products won’t score that high in metrics like isolation, even if they’re the king of their tiny mountain.

 Of course, not all scores can be objectively reduced to simple numbers and equations.
 Things like design features, remote utility, and the like are getting more complicated by the day—so we have a staff of experts to rate these metrics.
 It’s really no more complicated than that.
 While we keep this type of score to an absolute minimum, it’s unwise to let it go unaddressed.